The Puterach and Pudrac stones

 The challenge is to lift the Puterach (the stone) onto the Pudrac (the plinth).

 Loading the Puterach on the eastern side of the Pudrac is traditional.
 However, it can be lifted from any of the four faces.
+Most people tend to pick the northern face.

 This is a very accessible lift for new stone lifters – the relatively light stone, and the well-defined goal of placing the stone on the plinth make it an ideal challenge that is a favourite of many stonelifters.